-National Sexual Assault 24/7 Crisis Hotline (RAINN):
+National Sexual Assault 24/7 Crisis Hotline (RAINN): 800-656-HOPE

-800-656-HOPE

-4. Talk with the Title IX Coordinator about your options.
-The Title IX Coordinator will review your options and support resources both on and off campus.
-Regardless of when the incident occurred it is never too late to speak with someone regarding support resources and your other options.
+4. Please talk with the Sr. Director DHSM & TIX about your options.
+This will be your opportunity to review your options and discuss all available resources both on and off campus.
+Regardless of when the incident occurred, it is never too late to have a conversation about your experience and to explore supportive resources that are available to you.